MicrosoftDocs/azure-docs/articles/time-series-insights/time-series-insights-update-explorer.md

 * Analyze – Allows you to chart & perform rich analytics on your modeled or unmodeled time series data.

-* Model - Allows you to push new Time Series Insights update types, hierarchies and instances to your Time Series Insights model.
+* Model - Allows you to push new Time Series Insights update types, hierarchies, and instances to your Time Series Insights model.

 ## Time Series Insights Update Model Authoring